gusavila/calorie-counter/README.md

 - Using regular expressions for input checks
 - Improving user experience with helpful validation messages

-## 🚀 Getting Started

-1. Clone or download this repository.
-2. Open `index.html` in a browser.
-3. Press any of the supported keys or click on the buttons.
-4. Hear the drums and enjoy the animations!

 ## 💻 Technologies Used

 - HTML5